Educational Curriculum Overview

 Courses: R-track WSSS students are required to complete three WSSS-approved courses.

-Advising: Students in the R-track of the WSSS program are required to meet with one member of the WSSS Steering Committee as early as possible during the fall semesters of their first and second years in the WSSS program to discuss course selection, research direction, and key challenges and opportunities.
+Advising: Students in the R-track of the WSSS program will to meet with one member of the WSSS Steering Committee as early as possible during the fall semesters of their first and second years in the WSSS program to discuss course selection, research direction, and key challenges and opportunities.

 Research Project: R-track WSSS students are required to undertake a significant interdisciplinary water resources research project, culminating in a completed thesis, capstone project, directed study, or dissertation by the time of graduation from the WSSS program.

-Presentation: R-track WSSS students are required to present their water-based research at a significant national or international conference or at the annual WSSS symposium.
-Partial funding in support of such a conference presentation may be provided by the WSSS program.
+Presentation: R-track WSSS students are required to present their water-based research at a significant national or international conference.
+Please look at the funding page for more information on funding opporutunities.